GSA-TTS/identity-handbook/_articles/project-principles.md

 - **Meaningful deadlines are not arbitrary.** Milestones should have a purpose.
 - **No HIPPOs** (highest paid person’s opinion).
 Titles and hierarchy don’t impact weight of ideas.
 - **Meetings are the exception, not the rule.** Have a clear understanding of who the meeting is with, who they are, the purpose of the meeting, and the intended outcomes.

-## Cost recovery

-As a government program that is not funded through appropriations, login.gov is required to be cost recoverable.
-Login.gov was created in 2017, and we are still on the path to cost recovery.
-As it currently stands we are on track to be cost recoverable by 2024.
-It is not login.gov's mission to make money; our goal is to be cost neutral.